St. Peter's Leadership

 When looking for a new place to worship after having to leave Trinity Branford (when she stepped down as a minister there to work at Yale), Angela began serving as supply clergy at St. Peter's.
 It was the perfect fit, and Angela soon approached Andrew about both joining St. Peter's as a member, and "helping out once in a while."
 Andrew was delighted to have her, and Angela has contributed to the St. Peter's community beyond anyone's expectations.
 But the gifts go both ways.
 Angela expects her role at Yale to soon expand to include pediatrics (a daunting prospect), and that only increases her desire to ground herself at St. Peter's where she can both give and receive spiritual support.

-Kathleen Blixt, Parish Administrator
+David Rivera, Parish Administrator

-Frederick Backhaus, Organist & Choirmaster
+Andrew Liu, Organist & Choirmaster

 Andy Thomas, Sexton